 (1).
 For the purposes of reappointment within the tenure structure, the term "department" denotes the academic administrative unit(s) to which the candidate is being reappointed.

 (2).
-The term "chair" denotes the chair of the department, or equivalent in other academic administrative units, of the reappointment candidate.
+The term "chair" denotes the head of the academic administrative unit of the reappointment candidate.

 b. deadlines